Mins/TuxLite/README.md

 ### Why use TuxLite?

--   TuxLite LAMP stack configures Apache with mpm\_event and PHP with fastcgi.
+-   TuxLite LAMP stack configures Apache with mpm\_event and PHP with fastcgi (PHP-FPM).
 This gives much higher performance and lower memory consumption than the regular LAMP tutorials/guides using mod\_php.
 -   100% official distribution packages.
 You are not at the mercy of the script maintainer to keep your servers secured.
 All installed